IvanaEscobar/ihop/README.md

 ADD useIHOP to PARAMS.h in the code modifications to use this package

+Package is dependent on the following packages:
+- *cal* for storing times of sound transmissions
+- *cost* for aggregation of acoustic cost function contributions

 ## Tips
 For input, you will be asked to generate range points along a 2D plane between a source and receiver.
 The number of range points can vary from 2 to N. The